 What is pre-eclampsia?

 Pre-eclampsia only occurs during pregnancy or just after the baby's birth.
-It causes high blood pressure (hypertension) and causes protein to escape from your kidneys into your urine.
+It is a condition where you have high blood pressure (hypertension) and lose too much protein from your kidneys into your urine.
 Pre-eclampsia usually comes on some time after the 20th week of your pregnancy and is usually gone within six weeks of you giving birth.

 Pre-eclampsia can cause complications for you as the mother, and also for your baby.
 The more severe the condition becomes, the greater the risk that complications will develop.
 The only way to cure pre-eclampsia is by giving birth to (delivering) your baby, but the condition can sometimes be stabilised to allow your pregnancy to progress further.
 Medication may help prevent complications of pre-eclampsia.

 The severity of pre-eclampsia is usually (but not always) related to your blood pressure level.
 You may have no symptoms to begin with, particularly if you only have mildly raised blood pressure and a small amount of protein in your urine.

 If pre-eclampsia becomes worse, one or more of the following symptoms may develop.
 See a doctor or midwife urgently if any of these occur:

 - Severe headaches that do not settle with simple painkillers.